Serie C: Promotion play-offs

-Relegation play-outs
+Relegation play-offs

-Number of teams which play the so called play-out in the Italian football is variable.
+The number of teams that play the relegation playoffs, usually referred to as play-out in Italian, can vary.
 Usually, fixtures pair the 16th v 19th and 17th vs 18th-placed teams.
-Matches are two-legged, the higher-placed team plays at home for second leg and, if teams are tied on aggregate, the lower-placed team is relegated to Serie D. However, if the higher-placed team finishes 9 or more points ahead of the lower-placed team, play-out is canceled and team is relegated directly.
+Matches are two-legged, the higher-placed team plays at home for second leg and, if teams are tied on aggregate, the lower-placed team is relegated to Serie D. However, if the higher-placed team finishes nine or more points ahead of the lower-placed team, play-out is cancelled and the team is relegated directly.

 Homegrown players

-To encourage the development of homegrown players, all Lega Pro clubs were capped to use no more than 16 players in their squads that were older than 23 years of age (in 2019–20 season, player born before 1 January 1997), plus two wildcard for long serving players of the clubs.
-The clubs could use an unlimited numbers of under-23 players.
+To encourage the development of homegrown players, all Lega Pro clubs were capped to use no more than 16 players in their squads that were older than 23 years of age (in 2019–20 season, player born before 1 January 1997), plus two wildcards for long serving players of the clubs.
+The clubs could use an unlimited number of under-23 players.